optiklab/DirCopierApp/README.md

 Because I'm a developer myself I decided to spend some little time to create this application for myself to have flexibility and many ways to improve it for any additional tasks.
 But I think tasks like mine are obviously common, so I publish my code without any regulation or licensing.
 You can use it on your own like you want, copy, share, sell, anything.
 I will be glad for any pull request with improvements.

 ![](https://optiklab.github.io/blog/img/dirCopier.jpg)

+If you want to simply run it, please find executable file in DirCopierApp/bin/Release folder.